 Our Work with Women and Children.

 We work with women and children with no recourse to public funds.
 These are people who have, for a variety of unfortunate reasons, issues in relation to their immigration status.
 Some have been trafficked, others have been abandoned by the father of their children, some have fled domestic violence.
 Others have arrived or have been in this country as children of parents with insecure immigration status, with little or no connection to their parent’s country.

 The mothers of these children are not allowed to work or claim any form of benefits.
 Consequently these women and children are very vulnerable and open to many forms of exploitation.
 Working with our partner organisations we support our clients to normalise their immigration status with the Home Office so that they can find work and more permanent accommodation.
 It is possible they may get their status settled in this country or return to the country of their or their parent’s origin.

 We provide safe accommodation and practical support.
-We help mothers to gain confidence and employability skills through referring to parenting groups and volunteering.
+We help mothers to gain confidence and life skills through referring to parenting groups and encouraging volunteering.
 We help them to access individual counselling and appropriate community groups to develop and improve their English, parenting skills and understanding of the British way of life.
 Most importantly for many we assist them in working through and moving on from the trauma they have experienced in the past.